Alice in Wonderland (2010 film): Critical response

+Roger Ebert of the Chicago Sun-Times awarded the film three out of four stars and writing, "Alice plays better as an adult hallucination, which is how Burton rather brilliantly interprets it until a pointless third act flies off the rails."
+Danny Elfman's score received particular praise by critics, with Jonathan Broxton saying "What is even more impressive, however, is the knowledge that Elfman's the composer of intellectual authority is as much in play here as Elfman the enthusiastic newcomer; the vibrancy of the work, the structure of the themes, the cleverness of the orchestrations and harmonies, combined with the flavors of the past, make this score indispensable.
+Even by his own recent high standards, it's the best Elfman score in many years, and even at this early stage a contender for the best score of 2010."

 Several reviews criticized the decision to turn Alice into a "colonialist entrepreneur" at the end of the film setting sail for China.
 Given Britain's role in the First and Second Opium Wars during the Victorian era and the foreign domination of China through "unequal treaties", China expert Kevin Slaten writes, "Not only is it troubling imagery, for a female role model in a Disney movie, but it's also a celebration of the exploitation that China suffered for a century."

 Game developer American McGee, best known for creating Alice and Alice: Madness Returns, was asked in a 2011 interview about Tim Burton's interpretation of the title character since both versions share a similar dark and twisted tone of Wonderland.
 McGee praised the film's visuals and audio but criticized the lack of screen time Alice had compared to the other characters.
 He felt Alice did not have any purpose in the story and that she was merely used as a "tool".

 Accolades

+At the 83rd Academy Awards, the film received three nominations: Best Art Direction, Best Costume Design, and Best Visual Effects winning the former two.
+At the 64th British Academy Film Awards, the film received five nominations and won two awards for Best Costume Design and Best Makeup and Hair.
+It received three nominations at the 68th Golden Globe Awards including Best Motion Picture – Musical or Comedy and Best Actor – Motion Picture Musical or Comedy for Johnny Depp, but did not win any of those.
+It further received nominations for five Satellite Awards and Saturn Awards each (winning two of them), four Critics' Choice Movie Awards (winning two), and a Grammy Award nomination.

 Legacy

-Following its release, the film drove about $1.6 billion in retail sales for Disney, including home video and merchandise sales.
+After its release, the film drove about $1.6 billion in retail sales for Disney, including home video and merchandise sales.
+Since the release and success of the movie, Walt Disney Pictures has announced the development of several live-action adaptations of their Animated Classics series.